Robin Scherbatsky: Life in New York City

 In the seventh season, Robin discovers that she is unable to have children.
 Although she had always believed she did not want to have children, she is devastated by the knowledge that she no longer has the option.

-Her romantic feelings for Barney resurface in the eighth season, when he begins dating Patrice (Ellen D. Williams), a cheerful coworker for whom she has an irrational hatred.
+Robin's romantic feelings for Barney resurface in the eighth season, when he begins dating Patrice (Ellen D. Williams), a cheerful coworker for whom she has an irrational hatred.
 In "The Final Page", Barney reveals that his courtship with Patrice was an elaborate ruse designed to get Robin back; he then proposes.
 Robin accepts.

 The final season of the show depicts the 56 hours before her wedding to Barney.
 On her wedding day, she gets cold feet when she learns that Ted went to great lengths to find a locket she had buried years before; she takes it as a "sign from the universe" that she should be with Ted.
 Wanting her to be happy, Ted tells her that he no longer loves her in that way.
 She goes through with the wedding after Barney vows to always be honest with her.

-The series finale, "Last Forever", reveals that Robin and Barney divorced after three years.
-Robin leaves the group upon realizing that she can't bear to be around Barney, who has resumed his womanizing lifestyle, or Ted, who is now happily involved with Tracy McConnell (Cristin Milioti).
-She and the gang drift apart over the ensuing years, but she is there for Ted and Tracy's wedding, where she makes her peace with Barney.
+The series finale, "Last Forever", reveals that Robin and Barney divorced after three years because Robin's busy work schedule prevented them from spending time together.
+Robin leaves the group upon realizing that she cannot bear to be around Barney, who has resumed his womanizing lifestyle, or Ted, who she has unresolved feelings for, and who is now happily involved with Tracy McConnell (Cristin Milioti).
+She and the gang drift apart over the ensuing years, but she is there for Ted and Tracy's wedding, where she finally makes her peace with Ted and Barney.